Introducing WP-MCP: Manage Your WordPress Site Through AI

 • Batch operations for bulk updates

-I am also evaluating MCP resource primitives so the assistant can read passive site context before tool calls, making sessions smoother.
+I’m also evaluating MCP resource primitives so the AI assistant can read passive site context before making tool calls, which would make sessions smoother and reduce unnecessary API requests.

 Repository: wpgaurav/wp-mcp on GitHub